South Korean prosecutors arrest woman at center of political crisis

 According to Han Jeung-sub, a senior official at the Seocho Police Station, the 45-year-old man told police: "Choi Soon-sil said she had committed a crime she deserves to die for, so I came here to help her die."

+Choi was being held at the Seoul Detention Center, where the single cells for high-profile inmates are equipped with floor heating, a television, a folding mattress and toilet, according to media reports.

+Choi had returned to South Korea on Sunday from Germany via London under intense pressure to answer the allegations against her.

-Park, 64, and Choi have known each other for decades, and Park said in a televised apology last week that her friend had helped her through difficult times.
+Park, 64, and Choi have known each other for decades, and the president said in a televised apology last week that her friend had helped her through difficult times.

 Park's father Park Chung-hee led South Korea for 18 years after seizing power in a military coup in 1961.
 Park Geun-hye served as acting first lady after her mother was killed by an assassin trying to shoot her father, who was himself murdered by his disgruntled spy chief in 1979.